Bye (sports): Impact of bye weeks

-Historically, bye weeks in the NFL were considered beneficial, providing teams an opportunity to rest and strategize, potentially improving their performance in the subsequent game.
-Studies from 2002 to 2010 indicated that teams returning from a bye week had a significant 2.2-point advantage over teams without this break.
-However, this advantage has significantly diminished over time.
-Data from 2012 to 2023 shows this advantage reduced to just 0.3 points.
+Historically, bye weeks were considered beneficial, providing teams an opportunity to rest and strategize, potentially improving their performance in the subsequent game.
+Studies of NFL matches from 2002 to 2010 indicated that teams returning from a bye week had a significant 2.2-point advantage over teams without this break; this diminished from 2012 to 2023 to just 0.3 points, coinciding with the 2011 collective bargaining amendment which gave NFL players time away from practice during the bye.